 This post may contain affiliate links.
 Affiliate links come at no extra cost to you.
 These links allow me to share the products I authentically recommend (and use) and support Live Simply by receiving a small commission.

-Now that my kids are old enough to enjoy baking and cooking, I’m returning to the cookie memories I hold dear from my childhood in an effort to create new cookie memories with them.
-But there’s one problem: most of my favorite Christmas cookies from my childhood require highly-processed ingredients; ingredients I don’t want to bring into my home.
+Now that my kids are old enough to enjoy baking and cooking, I’m returning to the cookie memories I hold dear from my childhood in an effort to create new memories with them.
 With a desire to keep our food as unprocessed as possible, I’ve been working on reinventing classic Christmas cookies so I can pass the recipes (and memories) down to my children.

-First on my “reinvent list” is the classic sugar cookie.
-Sugar cookies are a huge offender when it comes to processed ingredients, particularly store-bought doughs and frostings.
-Since this is a season for being cheery, I’m not going to dive into the list of ingredients on a sugar cookie package (or the really bad stuff, frosting!), so you’ll just have to heed my word: stay far away from the store-bought dough and frosting!
-The good news is that a “healthier” real food sugar cookie is easy to make with a few basic less-processed ingredients.
+Sugar cookies are a huge offender when it comes to ultra-processed ingredients, particularly store-bought doughs and frostings.
+The good news is that a real food sugar cookie is easy to make with a few basic ingredients.
+(Learn about real food here.)

 1. Einkorn Flour:

-Einkorn is known as the oldest variety of wheat making it an “ancient” grain.
+Einkorn is known as the oldest variety of wheat making it an ancient grain.
 The ancient grain is believed to have originated in the Tigris-Euphrates region and is possibly the main grain referenced in the earliest accounts of the Bible.
-To put it simply, einkorn is the wheat men were eating in the earliest days before modern-day wheat varieties.
+Einkorn is the wheat men were eating in the earliest days before modern day wheat varieties.
 While modern wheat has undergone hybridization, einkorn still holds true to its original properties.
-Einkorn is slowly gaining popularity, but is still grown in only a few regions in Europe.

-The sweet, ancient grain has a lighter texture and taste than modern-day wheat, and contains a more favorable gluten ratio.
-People with minor gluten sensitives may be able to consume einkorn without the issues associated with whole wheat due the lack of D-genome, however, einkorn is not gluten-free.
-Einkorn is packed with nutrition, containing high levels of protein along with the antioxidant beta-carotene lutein and minerals.
+The sweet, ancient grain has a lighter texture and taste than modern day wheat and contains a more favorable gluten ratio.
+People with minor gluten sensitives may be able to consume einkorn without the issues associated with modern wheat due the lack of D-genome; however, einkorn is NOT gluten-free.
+(If you need gluten-free sugar cookies, I recommend using Renee’s recipe from Raising Generation Nourished).

 3. Natural Dye: